Intapp (NASDAQ:INTA) Releases FY 2023 Earnings Guidance

 Intapp (NASDAQ:INTA – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of -$0.12–$0.08 for the period, compared to the consensus estimate of -$0.12.
 The company issued revenue guidance of $324.50 million-$328.50 million, compared to the consensus revenue estimate of $317.71 million.
 Intapp also updated its Q1 2023 guidance to -$0.05–$0.03 EPS.

-Intapp (NASDAQ:INTA – Get Rating) last announced its quarterly earnings data on Wednesday, September 7th.
+Intapp (NASDAQ:INTA – Get Rating) last released its quarterly earnings data on Wednesday, September 7th.
 The company reported ($0.29) earnings per share for the quarter, beating the consensus estimate of ($0.40) by $0.11.
 Intapp had a negative return on equity of 32.57% and a negative net margin of 36.64%.
-The firm had revenue of $75.52 million during the quarter, compared to the consensus estimate of $71.51 million.
-During the same quarter in the previous year, the company posted ($0.39) earnings per share.
-Analysts predict that Intapp will post -1.02 earnings per share for the current year.
+The company had revenue of $75.52 million for the quarter, compared to analyst estimates of $71.51 million.
+During the same period in the prior year, the company posted ($0.39) EPS.
+On average, analysts forecast that Intapp will post -1.02 earnings per share for the current year.

 Analyst Upgrades and Downgrades

-A number of institutional investors have recently modified their holdings of the stock.
-Legal & General Group Plc lifted its holdings in shares of Intapp by 19.5% during the second quarter.
-Legal & General Group Plc now owns 4,403 shares of the company’s stock valued at $65,000 after purchasing an additional 719 shares in the last quarter.
-American International Group Inc. lifted its holdings in shares of Intapp by 23.7% during the first quarter.
-American International Group Inc. now owns 6,869 shares of the company’s stock valued at $165,000 after purchasing an additional 1,317 shares in the last quarter.
-Northern Trust Corp lifted its holdings in shares of Intapp by 1.7% during the second quarter.
-Northern Trust Corp now owns 121,683 shares of the company’s stock valued at $1,782,000 after purchasing an additional 2,080 shares in the last quarter.
-Swiss National Bank lifted its holdings in shares of Intapp by 7.8% during the first quarter.
-Swiss National Bank now owns 28,900 shares of the company’s stock valued at $694,000 after purchasing an additional 2,100 shares in the last quarter.
-Finally, JPMorgan Chase & Co. lifted its holdings in shares of Intapp by 22.0% during the second quarter.
-JPMorgan Chase & Co. now owns 11,837 shares of the company’s stock valued at $174,000 after purchasing an additional 2,132 shares in the last quarter.
-82.27% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently made changes to their positions in the stock.
+Vanguard Group Inc. increased its position in shares of Intapp by 49.1% in the 1st quarter.
+Vanguard Group Inc. now owns 1,403,517 shares of the company’s stock valued at $33,698,000 after buying an additional 462,248 shares in the last quarter.
+BlackRock Inc. increased its position in shares of Intapp by 23.3% in the 1st quarter.
+BlackRock Inc. now owns 766,305 shares of the company’s stock valued at $18,398,000 after buying an additional 144,766 shares in the last quarter.
+United Capital Financial Advisers LLC bought a new stake in shares of Intapp in the 1st quarter valued at $6,428,000.
+State Street Corp increased its position in shares of Intapp by 14.7% in the 2nd quarter.
+State Street Corp now owns 259,158 shares of the company’s stock valued at $3,794,000 after buying an additional 33,138 shares in the last quarter.
+Finally, Credit Suisse AG increased its position in shares of Intapp by 417.5% in the 2nd quarter.
+Credit Suisse AG now owns 153,431 shares of the company’s stock valued at $2,247,000 after buying an additional 123,782 shares in the last quarter.
+Institutional investors and hedge funds own 82.27% of the company’s stock.

 Intapp, Inc, through its subsidiary, Integration Appliance, Inc, provides industry-specific cloud-based software solutions for the professional and financial services industry in the United States, the United Kingdom, and internationally.
 Its solutions include DealCloud, a deal and relationship management solution that manages financial services firms' market relationships, prospective clients and investments, current engagements and deal processes, and operations and compliance activities; and OnePlace, a solution to manage various aspects of professional services firms' client and engagement lifecycle.